sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ###Cloudbreak API

 Cloudbreak is a RESTful Hadoop as a Service API.
 Once it is deployed in your favorite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitary sizes on your selected cloud provider.
 With Cloudbreak you are one POST away from your on-demand Hadoop cluster.
+You can get the code from our [GitHub repository](https://github.com/sequenceiq/cloudbreak).
 For further documentation please follow up with the [general](http://sequenceiq.com/cloudbreak/) and [API](http://docs.cloudbreak.apiary.io/) documentation, or subscribe to one of our social channels in order to receive notifications about further blog posts.
 We are launching a series of posts to dig into Cloudbreak details and make it easier for you to learn, understand and use Hadoop in the cloud.

 ###Cloudbreak REST client